wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 ## Step 3: Create and publish a new version of the REST API

-Currently, the updates to the readinglist are saved only as long as the deployment status of the `readingList` API remains **Active**.
-If you undeploy and redeploy the `readingList` API, you cannot retrieve the reading list with the updates you made after the last deployment.
-To address this, let's connect the REST API to a MySQL database.
-You can then release the improved REST API as a new version where data persistence is the new feature offered to application users.
+Currently, the updates to the `readinglist` REST API are saved only as long as the deployment status of the `readingList` API remains **Active**.
+If you undeploy and redeploy the `readingList` API, Choreo deploys it in a new container.
+Therefore you cannot retrieve the reading list with the updates you made after the last deployment.
+To persist the data even after undeploying and redeploying the REST API, let's connect it to a MySQL database.
+Then let's create and publish a new version of the REST API with the ability to persist the data to the MySQL database.

 ### Step 3.1: Create a new version of the REST API

 To create a new version of the `readingList` REST API with data persistence, connect it to a MySQL database on a cloud platform and redeploy it by following the steps given below:

-1. In the Choreo Console, open the `readingList` component (if it is not already open) and click the **Deploy** icon to open the **Deploy** tab.
+1. In the Choreo Console, open the `readingList` REST API (if it is not already open) and click the **Deploy** icon to open the **Deploy** tab.

 2. Expand the list of versions and click **+ Create New**.